leswright1977/PySpectrometer2/README.md

 * h = hold peaks

 ### Calibration and General Software
-* m = measure (Toggles measure funtion.
-In this mode a crosshairs is displayed on the Spectrogram that allows the meaurement of wavelength)
+* m = measure (Toggles measure function.
+In this mode a crosshairs is displayed on the Spectrogram that allows the measurement of wavelength)
 * p = record pixels (Toggles pixel function (Part of the calibration procedure) allows the selection of multiple pixel positions on the graph)
 * x = clear points (Clear selected pixel points above)
 * c = calibrate (Enter the calibration routine, requires console input)